-Prior to obtaining authorization to affix the CE Mark to its Generation Two Delcath Hepatic CHEMOSAT® Delivery System in April 2012, the Company expensed all of its inventory costs as research and development.
-Inventory as of June 30, 2013 includes finished goods and components relating to Generation Two of the Delcath Hepatic CHEMOSAT® Delivery System that have been purchased since April 2012.
-Therefore, as is common for companies transitioning from the development stage to commercial, to the extent that materials expensed prior to April 2012 are used in manufacturing finished goods for sale, the Company's cost of goods sold will be adjusted accordingly.
+Prior to obtaining authorization to affix the CE Mark to its Generation Two Delcath Hepatic CHEMOSAT[®] Delivery System in April 2012, the Company expensed all of its inventory costs as research and development.
+Inventory as of September 30, 2013 includes finished goods and components relating to Generation Two Delcath Hepatic CHEMOSAT[®] Delivery System that have been purchased since April 2012.
+Therefore, to the extent that materials expensed prior to April 2012 are used in manufacturing finished goods for sale, the Company's cost of goods sold will be adjusted accordingly.